5 Ways to Fix Sales and Marketing Misalignment

 The Next Challenge: Maintain What You’ve Gained

 The agile approach to aligning marketing with sales is only beginning to get traction, as evidenced by another live poll conducted during the webinar.
-Just over half the respondents said the webinar was the first they had even heard about “agile content.”
+Just over half the respondents said the marketing and sales webinar was the first they had even heard about “agile content.”

 But that also speaks to the point that the webinar started with: that sales and marketing need to do a better job of communicating with each other and being open to learn about new ideas and points of view.
 “We never claim to have this relationship between sales and marketing completely licked,” Donovan said.
 “But I can tell you that we work very hard at it.
 And we believe it’s a strategic differentiator for us.”